ToddKenzie/tdd-practice/readme.md

 *Feature:*
 As a babysitter, in order to get paid for 1 night of work, I want to calculate my nightly charge

+### **Tennis**

+1. A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
+2. The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as “love”, “fifteen”, “thirty”, and “forty” respectively.
+3. If at least three points have been scored by each player, and the scores are equal, the score is “deuce”.
+4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “advantage” for the player in the lead.